What battery does my car need: type, size

 Conclusion

-A stable work of electronic equipment and the ability to start the engine directly depend on the condition of a car battery.
-That is why it is very important to choose an item that corresponds to vehicle specifications.
-Information about the parameters of the battery installed as standard can be found on its casing or in the car manual.
-We advise you not to change the parameters of the equipment you select: this can be dangerous.
-Make purchases in the online shop AUTODOC: here you will find reliable products only.
+The stable operation of electronic devices and the ability to start the engine directly depend on the condition of a car battery.
+It is therefore very important to choose one that meets the vehicle’s specifications.
+Information on the parameters of the battery installed as standard can be found on its casing or in the car manual.
+We advise you not to change the parameters of the selected unit: this could be dangerous.